Refer a Friend - get 15% off (instead of 5%) off next trip!

 What's the time zone in Peru?

-What’s the currency in Peru?
+Which currency is used in Peru?

 How can I pay in Peru?

-What electrical sockets are used in Peru?
+What kind of plugs are used in Peru?

 What’s the main religion in Peru?